-- Bullying, harassing, or intimidating another student, either verbally or physically. - Destruction or defacing of school property will result in paying for repairs as well as other disciplinary consequences - Cutting class or leaving school without permission from the office - Stealing - Truancy - Three detentions in a semester will automatically place a student in suspension or expulsion status; two detentions upon return result in suspension, one upon this return will result in suspension.
+- Bullying, harassing, or intimidating another student, either verbally or physically. - Destruction or defacing of school property will result in paying for repairs as well as other disciplinary consequences - Cutting class or leaving school without permission from the office - Stealing - Truancy - Three detentions in a semester could place a student in out of school suspension or expulsion status.